ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 $R_n$:
 Net surface irradiance (commonly referred to as the net radiation).
 It represents the gain of energy by the surface from radiation.
 It is a positive number when it is towards the surface.
+This includes long- and shortwave radiation.

 $G$:
 Ground Heat Flux.
 It is the loss of energy by heat conduction through the